We held an intercultural exchange event ~🌺Vietnam edition🌺~!

 Below are some of the quiz questions!

-1) What is the staple food?
+1) Which is the staple food?

 A: Rice B: Pho C: Bread